 Scuba Fins Buying Guide

-Whether you are a technical diver, a sport diver, freediver, spearo, or a happy holiday snorkeler, the need for a good set of fins is a prerequisite to propelling yourself through the water.
+Whether you are a sport diver, technical diver, freediver, spearo, or a happy holiday snorkeler, the need for a good set of fins is a prerequisite to propelling yourself through the water.
 Without them we are pretty much immobile, certainly in dive gear.

 Oh, and in the dive world we don't call them flippers.
 Flipper was a dolphin and we don't take his name in vain!
 We call them fins.